Laurie0131/mybooks/Galileo/Readme.md

 Connect power adapter to Galileo development board.

-The following is an example batch file that starts Tera Term serial console on COM5 at 921600 baud, OpenOCD using a Flyswatter2, and the Intel(R) System Studio Debugger to debug a Galileo development board with EDK II firmware.
+The following batch file starts Tera Term serial console on COM5 at 921600 baud, starts OpenOCD using a Flyswatter2, and starts Intel(R) System Studio Debugger.
+Select the **Connect** button to complete the host to target connection.

 ```cmd
 set OPENOCD="C:\Program Files (x86)\IntelSWTools\system_studio_for_windows_2016.0.023\debugger\openocd"